 The bottom drawer is for storing oven trays and other cooking utensils.
-The drawer can be removed completely for cleaning, etc.

 It can get very warm, so do not store anything in it, which may melt or catch fire.

 Never store flammable materials in the drawer.
 This includes paper, plastic and cloth items, such as cookbooks, plastic ware and towels, as well as flammable liquids.